Book a demo

 Clear communication and feedback between you and the buyer is all the more important in a digital sales environment.

-Make sure to summarize the key takeaways of each digital meeting, the expectations for both the buyer and the seller, and make sure both parties give their commitment to what’s been discussed as well as the next steps.
+Make sure to summarize the key takeaways of each digital meeting and the expectations for both the buyer and the seller.
+Make sure both parties commit to what’s been discussed and the next steps.

-Use references and customer cases to cement trust with your buyer.
-People always like to hear about other customers, compare needs and solutions.
+Use references and case studies to cement trust with your buyer.
+People always like to hear about other customers and compare needs and solutions.

-When buyers have a wealth of information about your company, social proof becomes even more important to the buyer decision.
+When buyers have a wealth of information about your company, social proof becomes even more important to the buyer's decision.

 In addition, make sure to engage and create a feeling in your buyer.
-Humans make many decisions based on feelings and it’s important to create that personal relationship also when meeting online.
+Humans make many decisions based on feelings, and it’s important to create that personal relationship when meeting online.

 One way to do this is to use video for your meetings, but also when presenting proposals and agreements.